spdk/spdk.github.io/_posts/2015-09-21-our-intro-of-spdk.markdown

 ---
 layout: post
-title:  "Our Intro of SPDK to the Open Source Community"
+title:  "Introduction to the Storage Performance Development Kit"
 date:   2015-09-21 09:33:19 -0700
 categories: update
 ---

-The Storage Performance Development Kit (formerly known as DPDK for Storage or "Waikiki Beach") provides a set of tools and libraries for writing high performance, scalable storage applications.
+The Storage Performance Development Kit (SPDK) provides a set of tools and libraries for writing high performance, scalable storage applications.
 It achieves high performance by moving all of the necessary drivers into userspace and operating in a polled mode instead of relying on interrupts.
-It is primarily designed to be leveraged by OEMs to optimize their storage solutions.
+It is primarily designed to be leveraged by OEMs and cloud service providers to optimize their storage solutions.
+Generally, guidelines from the related networking project [DPDK](http://www.dpdk.org) should be followed.
+Specifically, their [guide for writing efficient code](http://dpdk.org/doc/guides/prog_guide/writing_efficient_code.html) almost all applies to SPDK.
-Part of Intel's storage industry enabling plan is to move from a traditional release model to an open source release model.

-The first component of SPDK released to the open source community is the User-Mode NVMe device driver.
+The first component to be released in SPDK is an NVMe device driver.
+Others can be expected in the future.

-This specific driver was chosen to help ease architectural transitions to NVMe, which helps Intel’s blossoming storage media business.
-The NVMe driver is simply the first component to be generally released;
-the open source SPDK project will continue adding beneficial, broadly applicable components to the development kit.
+We hope the community will collaborate with us as we build an effective toolkit for high performance storage applications.
+Pull requests are accepted!

+- The SPDK Team